 - A. Ohlone Greenway Connection.
-The development should include a landscaped (as feasible given BART operational needs) protected bikeway that connects the disjointed ends of the Ohlone Greenway to each other and to BART, providing a primary access route and orientation of the development that enables a prioritized pedestrian and bicycle connection from approximately the southeast corner of the site to the northwest corner of the site and across the streets. - B. Public Space Use.
+The development should include a protected bikeway that connects the disjointed ends of the Ohlone Greenway to each other and to BART, providing a primary access route and orientation of the development that enables a prioritized pedestrian and bicycle connection from approximately the southeast corner of the site to the northwest corner of the site and across the streets. - B. Public Space Use.
 Public space should provide opportunities for both active and passive public use, with strong connections to the station entrance, the Ohlone Greenway, or other public spaces and pedestrian facilities.

 C. Street Design.
-The design of surrounding streets should be considered as a strategy to accommodate public space needs, increase the tree canopy, and improve safety for pedestrians and bicycles.
+The design of surrounding streets should be considered as a strategy to accommodate public space needs, and improve safety for pedestrians and bicycles.
 Explore the feasibility of reducing the width and number of traffic lanes in adjacent streets to their original (pre-BART) condition, aligning curbs with adjacent blocks in a manner that builds upon and is consistent with the City and BART's recent Complete Streets and roadway improvement projects in the area.
-Streets may retain their current width where there is some functional use for the extra space, such as bike lanes and cycle tracks that previously did not exist, and there may be bulbouts at intersections.
-Perimeter sidewalks should consider generous pedestrian space and tree canopy.
+Streets may retain their current width where there is some functional use for the extra space, such as bike lanes and cycle tracks that previously did not exist, and there may be bulb-outs at intersections.